Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 Simulations about molecular dynamics of water and ice are shown at the end of this README.md and/or by PDF files on this repository.
 These are "Water_TIP5P_Simulation.pdf" for numerical coding and "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_code.pdf" for physics simulation.

-The ice state of freezing due to microwaves, which is our theory discovery in J.Chem.Phys.
+The ice state of freezing by microwaves, which is our theory discovery in J.Chem.Phys.
 2007 (Ref.
 2), remains basically the same due to the structure of six-membered ice !
 (Refer to this README.md)

 ### Procedure of Water Molecules by 5-Points Method ###